-The student must work with their thesis advisor to produce a written thesis proposal.
-The proposal should contain a statement of the objective of the work, a literature review, a description of the scope of the study, and an outline of the proposed final document.
-The thesis advisor will evaluate and approve the proposal, or make recommendations if revisions are necessary.
-After the proposal is approved by the thesis advisor, the Graduate Program Coordinator will then forward the proposal to the Master's Program Chair and the Graduate Group Chair for approval.

-The student must obtain approval of the thesis proposal at least three (3) weeks before the start of the semester in which they will take MEAM 5970 and begin the Master's Thesis research.
+After the proposal is approved by the thesis advisor, the Graduate Program Coordinator will then forward the proposal to the Master's Program Chair and the Graduate Group Chair for approval and formal thesis committee appointment.
+The student must obtain approval of the thesis proposal at least three (3) weeks before the start of the semester in which they will take MEAM 9990 and begin the Master's Thesis research.